 What is Emotional Cheating?

 It begins with joking around, sharing secrets and feelings, and spending time together.
-At first, an emotional affair feels like normal friendship, until your focus shifts to this individual instead of your partner or spouse.
+At first, an emotional affair feels like a normal friendship, until your focus shifts to this individual instead of your partner or spouse.

 Emotional cheating relationships are often intoxicating because: